8. Troubleshooting - Windows

 If the C1-xMP1 is enabled and shows up in the Device Manager, ensure you have disabled the MIDI and OUT of C1-xMP1 in the DAW as instructed here

-Also, ensure that you have the latest C++ redistributables installed as shown here
+Ensure that you have the latest C++ redistributable installed as shown here

 If another app (including the DAW) is using the C1-xMP1 then it will not be available for the MP Host plugin to use it and it will show the "Controller not Connected" message.